at Sawley Junior School

 - A clear, comprehensive scheme of work, in line with the national curriculum.

-- Children having access to key language in order to apply scientific vocabulary to their written work.
+- Children having access to key language in order to apply scientific vocabulary/explanation to their written work.

-- The encouragement of questioning to create enquiry-based learners with children being given the opportunities to use their scientific skills and research to discover the answers.
+- The promotion of enquiry-based learners with children being given the opportunities to use their scientific skills and research to acquire scientific knowledge.

 - Reflecting on previous learning and making cross curricular links wherever possible.